nanospell/ckeditor-spell-check/README.md

 ##What is CKEditor?

 CKEditor is a very popular website  plug-in   found in numerous  web applications, both custom and open source  with as many as 16 million installs.
-It is incredibly useful for allowing non-technical users of web applications to create content that contains rich markup that styluses text visually and features such as images links and tables.
+It is incredibly useful for allowing non-technical users of web applications to create content that contains rich markup that styled text visually and features such as images links and tables.

 ##Why does CKEditor need a spellchecker?